-Traditionally, the hinger kochuri has a filling made with daals or lentils like urad or chana or toor.
-The lentil is soaked overnight before ground into a fine paste and then cooked with spices to make a dry filling, which is then stuffed in the dough to make kachoris.
+Traditionally, the hinger kochuri has a filling made with daals or lentils like urad, chana, or toor.
+The lentil is soaked overnight before being ground into a fine paste and then cooked with spices to make a dry filling, which is then stuffed in the dough to make kachoris.

-However, I am using a shortcut method that I learnt from my mom, which cuts back the prep time immensely.
-There is no need to soak the lentils or to put on some elbow grease while making it into a filling.
+However, I am using a shortcut method that I learned from my mom, which cuts back the prep time drastically.

 Here’s a list of the ingredients you need to make hing er kochuri –